💾 Off-Heap Panama Design¶

 Panama Architecture¶

-Every memory record is stored in a MemorySegment โ a contiguous off-heap byte buffer managed by an Arena:
+Every memory record is stored in a MemorySegment — a contiguous off-heap byte buffer managed by an Arena.
+Fields are read and written directly at byte offsets — no Java objects are created, no deserialization occurs.

 Key properties:

-- No Java objects are created โ the GC never sees this memory
+- GC-invisible — the garbage collector never sees this memory

 Arena Lifecycle¶